 Did you make money in 2021 on financial instruments?
-Na toto nezabudnite (Peter Varga pre FORBES)
+Don’t forget this (Peter Varga for FORBES)

 Domov > Did you make money in 2021 on financial instruments?
-Na toto nezabudnite (Peter Varga pre FORBES)
+Don’t forget this (Peter Varga for FORBES)

 Following on from the investment-rich year of 2021 comes the period when tax returns need to be made.
 This is normally associated with several, mainly administrative, complications.
 Every investor should have supporting documentation for the tax return so that they can defend their tax position in the event of a tax audit.